IzzahKayani/DataSearchTree/README.md

 Category: No entry given
 Price: $18.66

+Would you like to search? (y/n): y

 Search for id: e04b990e95bf73bbe6a3fa09785d7cd0
 Id: e04b990e95bf73bbe6a3fa09785d7cd0
 Name: Woodstock- Collage 500 pc Puzzle
 Category: Toys & Games | Puzzles | Jigsaw Puzzles
 Price: $17.49

+Would you like to search? (y/n): n

 Now inserting a duplicate product id that is already in the tree
 Error: user ID already exists